Asuka-Fukuchi/language-learning-app/README.md

 - Expand quiz formats (multiple choice, input, flip, time-limited)
 - Add pronunciation verification
 - Display news articles or other sources to expose users to new words

+## What I learned
+- The challenge of evolving frontend ideas while maintaining backend consistency
+- How to iteratively adjust API design and UI/UX during development
+- Improved full-stack development workflow through trial and error